 - Small, John, s.
 John, mulatto, baptised June 23, 1728.

 - Violet, d.
 Edward and Sabina, belonging to Mr. Francis Choate, baptised Oct.
 24, 1742

-The most famous slave from Ipswich was Pomp, who was hung at Pingrey’s Plain in Ipswich for killing his new master, Captain Charles Furbush, of Andover.
+The most famous slave story in Ipswich history was Pomp, who was hung at Pingrey’s Plain in Ipswich for killing his master, Captain Charles Furbush, of Andover.